Miami Hurricanes Logo

 Miami Hurricanes Logo 1940

-The “Miami Hurricanes” identity has always stood out for its originality among all other university teams.
+The “Miami Hurricanes” identity has always stood out for its originality among college teams.
 According to the creators’ intentions, just one letter was meant to be meaningful, recognizable, and bold.
-In 1940, the first letter symbol appeared, designed to distinguish the 15 teams of the University of Miami from others.
+In 1940, the first letter symbol appeared, designed to distinguish the University of Miami’s 15 teams from those of other universities.

-It was large and dimensional, conveying each participant and team’s strength and power.
-To enhance the expressiveness of the letter, a decision was made to fill its inner elements with a solid green color, which added originality.
-A bright orange outline, not too wide, amplified the visual appeal of the typography.
+It was large and dimensional, conveying the strength and power of each participant and team.
+To enhance the letter’s expressiveness, it was decided to fill its inner elements with a solid green color, which added originality.
+A bright orange outline, not too wide, enhanced the typography’s visual appeal.

 1965 – 1971